juliogomez/devops/README.md

 ## Modern application development with containers

 First things first: if you want to understand how *modern* developers work in their own workstations, you will definitely need to install Docker on yours.
+Please visit [Docker download](https://www.docker.com/get-docker), get [Docker Personal](https://www.docker.com/products/personal/) and install it.
+Once done open a terminal in your workstation.
+Please note that for the whole document I will be using [iterm2](https://www.iterm2.com) on a Mac system, but you should be able to use any other similar tool and obtain an equivalent output in your own system.
+For Windows you can use Command Prompt or PowerShell.

-Please visit [Docker download](https://www.docker.com/get-docker) and get [Docker Community Edition](https://www.docker.com/community-edition).
-When you are done open a terminal in your workstation (ie. terminal or iterm for Mac, Command Prompt or PowerShell on Windows), and please check that Docker is correctly installed in your system with `docker version`.
+From your terminal check that Docker is correctly installed in your system with `docker version`.
 Finally, go to "Docker Preferences" - "File Sharing", and include the `/Users` directory so that later on we can mount directories from your workstation into Docker container volumes.

-Please note that for this document I will use a Mac and [iterm2](https://www.iterm2.com) but you should be able to use any other similar tool and obtain an equivalent output in your own system.
-For Windows you can use Command Prompt or PowerShell.

 Now we need a microservices-based application, but instead of developing one from scratch we will leverage an existing one.
 And while we are at it we will be able to determine who is the best superhero!